parking and seating information

 - Handicapped Services, including wheelchairs, can be obtained through the FedEx Forum Customer Service Department or by visiting the Commencement table, both located in the Grand Lobby.
 Elevators are available.

-- Seating for hearing impaired is reserved in seating section 115.
+- Seating for hard of hearing is reserved in seating section 115.
 An interpreter for the deaf is present at all ceremonies.
 The first row is reserved and only one guest is permitted to sit with the guest in this row.

 Security Checkpoint at FedExForum